TACC/benchpro/README.md

 benchtool --queryApp lammps
 ```

-In this example, parameters in `config/build/lammps-3Mar20_build.cfg` were used to populate the build template `templates/build/lammps-3Mar20.build` which was submitted to the scheduler.
+In this example, parameters in `config/build/lammps_3Mar20.cfg` were used to populate the build template `templates/build/lammps_3Mar20.template` which was submitted to the scheduler.
 You can review the populated job script located in the `build_prefix` directory and named `lammps-build.sched`.

 ### Run a Benchmark

 We can now proceed with running a benchmark with our LAMMPS installation.
 There is no need to wait for the LAMMPS compile job to complete, benchtool knows to check and create a job dependency as needed.
-In fact if `build_if_missing=True` in settings.ini, benchtool will automatically build LAMMPS without us doing the steps above.
+In fact if `build_if_missing=True` in `settings.ini`, benchtool will automatically build LAMMPS without us doing the steps above.
 The process to run a benchmark is similar to building; a config file is used to populate a template script.
 A benchmark is specified with `--bench`, once again you can check for available benchmarks with `--avail`